mpanighetti/dnd5e-mote/docs/ch-7-mote-bestiary/murexian-creature.md

 _**Magic Weapons.**_ The hellwasp's weapon attacks are magical.

-_**Murexian Poison.**_ All of the wasp's attacks and traits that deal Poison damage or cause the Poisoned condition treat Immunity to Poison as Resistance and ignore a target's normal Resistance to Poison, unless the target has specific Resistance or Immunity to Murexian Poison.
-Targets with Immunity to Poison or Resistance to Murexian Poison have Advantage on saving throws against Murexian Poison, and targets with Immunity to Murexian Poison automatically succeed on such saving throws.
+_**Murexian Poison.**_ All of the wasp's attacks and traits that deal Poison damage or cause the Poisoned condition treat immunity to Poison as resistance and ignore a target's normal resistance to Poison, unless the target has specific resistance or immunity to Murexian Poison.
+Targets with immunity to Poison or resistance to Murexian Poison have Advantage on saving throws against Murexian Poison, and targets with immunity to Murexian Poison automatically succeed on such saving throws.

 #### Actions